sumitmehta/blazor-date-time-pickers/ReadMe.md

 ```

 ## Accessing component models from C# code-behind
 You can also access the components from C# code.
 This is useful and may be needed for some use cases like showing/hiding the pickers on the click of a button.
 This is demonstrated in the demo projects included in this repository but just to brief, you just need to add `@ref` attrbute on the component and hook it with the corresponding property in your C# code.
-The type of the property will be the model of the component:
+The type of the property will be the type of the model of the component as mentioned below.

-`SumitMehta.BlazorServer.Components.DatePickerBase/SumitMehta.BlazorWebAssembly.Components.DatePickerBase` for **Date Picker**.
+For **Date Picker**: `SumitMehta.BlazorServer.Components.DatePickerBase/SumitMehta.BlazorWebAssembly.Components.DatePickerBase`

 and

-`SumitMehta.BlazorServer.Components.TimePickerBase/SumitMehta.BlazorWebAssembly.Components.TimePickerBase` for **Time Picker**.
+For **Time Picker**: `SumitMehta.BlazorServer.Components.TimePickerBase/SumitMehta.BlazorWebAssembly.Components.TimePickerBase`

 ## Known Issues
 While the **Date Picker** seems to be working just fine, the **Time Picker** may need some enhancements.
 The rotation of the clock arms has some lag, especially when used in **Blazor Server** projects.
 This is quite understandable because **signalR** notifications aren't as quick as the drag operation on the client side is, and frequent re-drawing of that particular part of DOM causes that lag.
 However, there is also some lag when the component is used in **Blazor WebAssembly** projects.
 The lag is not as much as it's for **Blazor Server** projects but it still exists.
 Due to lack of time, I couldn't look into it much but I will have a look in the future if I can hook a native javascript code there and tie it up somehow with the C# code.
 I am also looking forward to some vital contributions from the other contributors to make this component better for the community.